SondreKindem/HardcoreParkour/README.md

 ### Tutorial
 1. Create a parkour course (duh).
-2. Stand on the block you want the spawn for the course to be.
+2. Stand on the block where you want the spawn for the course to be.
 Run `/hcp create [name]`
 3. Now for each checkpoint you want, stand in the center of the area you want you checkpoint, and run `/hcp addcheckpoint [course-name] <radius> <height>` Height and radius are optional, defaulting to a value of 1.
 4. Repeat for each checkpoint.
 The final checkpoint acts as the goal.
 5. Set the kill-height.
 If players move below this height, they will respawn to the latest checkpoint.
 Position yourself at the height you want, and use `/hcp setkillheight`.
 You can specify the height manually if you really want to as well.